Waterbury & Danbury

 NVCC faculty have learned a lot about new tools and technologies to make sure you have the best experience ever!
 We are offering our courses through several instructional methods to ensure everyone's safety and provide the highest standard of education.

-Please complete this form to request a Chromebook and/or hotspot for the semester.
+Please complete this form to request a Chromebook and/or hotspot for the summer intersession.
+Information for the fall semester will be out shortly.

 Online classes are most effective if you have access to a computer (Chromebook or laptop) and reliable internet.
 Some students use their phones, but it may be more challenging to complete your course assignments in this way.
 The best thing to do is to contact your instructor.

 NVCC has resources to help you get comfortable with taking classes online!
-Meanwhile, check out these tutorials:
+Check out these tutorials!

 Contact your faculty directly through Blackboard to ask questions and/or schedule an appointment.